 INSPIRE

-Building on Toniic’s understanding of the motivations HNIs and Family Offices have for deploying catalytic capital, Module 1 is designed to inspire you to open up more of your portfolio to investments with the potential to generate positive impact that would otherwise not be possible.
+Building on Toniic’s understanding of the motivations HNIs and Family Offices have for deploying catalytic capital, Module 1 is designed to inspire you to open up more of your portfolio to investments with the potential to generate a positive impact that would otherwise not be possible.

 Case studies and “real-life” examples form an important part of this module.
 Throughout the lessons, we demonstrate the power of catalytic capital to address social and environmental challenges ignored by conventional capital.